 I recently made a visit to my local Teafarm to stock up on my favourite brews.
 Yes, there is a tea-farm in Canada.
 It is in a beautiful location in North Cowichan on Vancouver Island just an hour away from where I live.
 The 'Teafarm' experience is just wonderful and combines tea, art & nature.

-When we left I purchased some of my favourite blends and this stash of beautiful tea was the inspiration behind my vegan digestive biscuits.
-While relaxing in the back yard with my mug of Yerba Mate Chai I had the urge to bake a tasty accompaniment.
+While relaxing in the back yard with my mug of Yerba Mate Chai, I had the urge to bake a tasty accompaniment.
 As someone who likes to dip biscuits in my tea, digestives were the perfect answer!

 I am told that digestive biscuits are similar to graham crackers.
 Having never eaten a graham cracker I can't comment on this myself but I do know that they can be used as you would graham crackers.
 They are great for making crusts and combined with a little coconut oil they also make an awesome cheesecake base.
 They would be great for making s'mores too!